-Inexperience and immaturity combined with speed, drinking and driving, not wearing seat belts, distracted driving (cell phone use, loud music, other teen passengers, etc.), drowsy driving, nighttime driving, and other drug use aggravate this problem.
+Inexperience and immaturity combined with speed, impaired driving, not wearing seat belts, distracted driving (cellphone use, loud music, other teen passengers, etc.), drowsy driving, and nighttime driving all aggravate this problem.

-The agreement linked above was developed by the Vermont State Police Traffic Safety team and is freely available for parents & teens to use as a starting point to discuss the rules and responsibilities of driving a vehicle.
+The agreement linked above was developed by the Vermont State Police and is freely available for parents and teens to use as a starting point to discuss the rules and responsibilities of driving a vehicle.

 Teen Driving Safety Tips from Consumer Affairs:

 1. Give them as much experience as possible